Souptik2001/getting-basic/README.md

 ## An interesting topic

 We know that using chmod command we can change the permissions of a file to read(r), write(w) and executable(x).
-But there is another interesting permission called "s".
+But there is another interesting permission called **"s"**.
 This allows anybody to run the program with the previlage of the owner of the file.
-This permission statys in place of the "x" for the owner permissions.
-This "s" bit can also be set in the group permissions.
+This permission statys in place of the **"x"** for the owner permissions.
+This **"s"** bit can also be set in the group permissions.
 Thus anybody can run the file with group permission.
 Learn more about this in this short [video](https://www.youtube.com/watch?v=2gHp_CgUets).

+## Radare2

+Radare2 is a great tool for debugging just like gdb.
+More about this later.

+## Starting with protostar

+Protostar is a set of exersise to practice memory overflow exploits.
+So, protostar is available on the [official website]() as an iso file.
+Which you can then run on a VM.
+But to increase the performance I prefered to run it on docker.
+And luckily I found this [github repo]() where he dockerised the image.
+So, you can either follow their README or you can just build the dockerfile and run the image that's it protostar is ready.
+So, as stated in the official page the exploit excersises are present in /opt/protostar/bin directory.
+And also the source code of the levels are found in that page.
+OK, let's start with level 0.
+**Description of the answers will be written later.
+For now I am only writting the answers**

+### Level 1 (./stack0)

+**Answer** - stdin -> AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA

+### Level 2 (./stack1)

+**Answer** - argument -> AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAdcba